torrential-ops/hackathon-2021/README.md

 </p>

 ## Solidity Error Codes
-RE-0: "Attempt to withdraw more funding than availible" <br/>
+RE-0: "Attempt to withdraw more funding than available" <br/>
 RE-1: "Sender is not the treasury manager" <br/>
 RE-2: "Can't remove more funds than the treasury holds" <br/>
 RE-3: "Event with this name already exists" <br/>
 RE-4: "Sender is not the owner of this event" <br/>
-RE-5: "Insufficent funds to pay ticket deposits - add more funds" <br/>
+RE-5: "Insufficient funds to pay ticket deposits - add more funds" <br/>
 RE-6: "You do not own this ticket" <br/>
 RE-7: "You do not own this ticket" <br/>
 RE-8: "Ticket is not listed for sale" <br/>
-RE-9: "Insufficent funds to purchase ticket" <br/>
+RE-9: "Insufficient funds to purchase ticket" <br/>
 RE-10: "Only the redemption manager can call this function" <br/>
 RE-11: "Ticket has already been redeemed" <br/>
 RE-12: "Not enough funds to pay out deposit" <br/>